 PROCESS & MATERIALS

 I have often told people that I enjoy preparing the canvas as much as I enjoy painting it.
 Choice of materials is a crucial first step when beginning a painting.
 I base my choices on quality as well as awareness.
 My tools and processes come from a culmination of classical training, trial and error, apprenticeship, historic writings and modern innovations.
 I believe in the traditional role of the artist as craftsman, building my paintings by hand using raw materials in my studio above the gallery.
-Each painting has been assembled, stretched, sized, primed, painted, varnished and framed before it hangs on the gallery wall.
+Each painting has been cut, stretched, sized, primed, painted, varnished and framed before it hangs on the gallery wall.

 Over the past few years I have also undertaken the task of making a safer work environment for myself and others by eliminating the use of both Turpentine and Lead White from my painting process.